deepakshrma/deno-by-example/docs/advanced_graphql.md

 ```

 :::info
-You may get a pop-up to allow network access to Deno when you try to run server.
+You may get a pop-up to allow network access to Deno when you try to run the server.
 :::

 **Explained:**